HaidarShah208/HaidarShah208/README.md

 🎨 Portfolio:

 - 🔭 Currently Learning DSA.
-- 👨‍🏫 *MERN* Stack Developer
+- 👨‍🏫 *Full* Stack Developer
   .
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Eager to learn Mern Python and AI learning.
-- 🥅 2024 Goals: Contribute more to Open Source projects.
+- 🥅 2025 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me <a href="alhi7896542@gmail.com" target="blank">alhi7896542@gmail.com </a>.

 💼 LinkedIn:https://www.linkedin.com/in/ali-haidar-5181a5276/